-“Denial Letter”: A long-term disability denial letter is a written communication from an insurance company to an LTD claimant, stating that their claim for long-term disability benefits has been denied.
-This letter outlines the reasons why the claim was denied and may provide information on how to appeal the decision.
-Typically, the denial letter will explain the specific criteria that the claimant purportedly did not meet in order to qualify for benefits.
-This may include information about the policy terms and conditions, as well as any medical evidence or other documentation that was submitted with the claim.
+“Denial Letter”: A long term disability denial letter is a written communication from an insurance company to an LTD claimant, stating that their claim for long term disability benefits has been denied.
+This letter outlines why the claim was denied and may provide information on how to appeal the decision.
+Typically, the denial letter will explain the specific criteria the claimant did not meet the requirements to qualify for benefits.
+This may include information about the policy terms and conditions and any medical evidence or other documentation submitted with the claim.

-“Disability Appeal”: An appeal in a long-term disability claim is a process by which a claimant challenges the denial of their claim for long-term disability benefits.
-When an insurance company denies a long-term disability claim, the claimant has the right to appeal the decision and provide additional evidence or information to support their claim.
-The appeals process typically involves submitting a written request for review of the denied claim and providing any new or additional information that may support the claim.
-The insurance company will review the appeal and make a decision about whether to overturn the original denial or uphold it.
+“Disability Appeal”: An appeal in a long term disability claim is a process by which a claimant challenges the denial of their claim for long term disability benefits.
+When an insurance company denies a long term disability claim, the claimant can appeal the decision and provide additional evidence or information to support their claim.
+The appeals process typically involves submitting a written request to review the denied claim and providing any new or additional information that may support the claim.
+The insurance company will review the appeal and decide whether to overturn or uphold the original denial.

-“Disability Income”: Disability income is a type of insurance benefit that provides financial support to individuals who are unable to work due to a disability or illness.
-Disability income insurance policies are designed to replace a portion of the claimant’s income if they become disabled and are unable to work for an extended period of time.
-The amount of disability income insurance benefits that a claimant can receive depends on the terms of their policy.
-Some policies provide coverage for a specific percentage of the claimant’s income, while others provide a fixed amount of benefits each month.
+“Disability Income”: Disability income is a type of insurance benefit that provides financial support to individuals who cannot work due to a disability or illness.
+Disability income insurance policies are designed to replace a portion of the claimant’s income if they become disabled and cannot work for an extended period.
+The amount of disability income insurance benefits a claimant can receive depends on the terms of their policy.
+Some policies cover a specific percentage of the claimant’s income, while others provide a fixed amount of monthly benefits.

-“Discretionary Clause”: Discretionary clauses are provisions in an LTD insurance policy that give the insurance company discretion to interpret the policy and make decisions about the claim.
+“Discretionary Clause”: Discretionary clauses are provisions in an LTD insurance policy that allow the insurance company to interpret the policy and make decisions about the claim.

-“DMAP”: DMAP stands for Disability Management Action Plan, which is a plan developed by the insurance company or employer in a long-term disability claim to help an individual return to work after a period of disability.
+“DMAP”: DMAP stands for Disability Management Action Plan, a plan developed by the insurance company or employer in a long term disability claim to help an individual return to work after a disability.

 “Effective Date” of Policy: The effective date of an insurance policy is the date on which the policy becomes active and the coverage under the policy begins.
 It is the date that the insurance company assumes responsibility for providing coverage to the claimant in exchange for payment of the premiums.

-“Elimination Period” (also called a “Waiting Period”): In a long-term disability insurance claim, the elimination period is the initial waiting period before the claimant becomes eligible to receive benefits.
+“Elimination Period” (also called a “Waiting Period”): In a long term disability insurance claim, the elimination period is the initial waiting period before the claimant becomes eligible to receive benefits.
 It is the period of time between the onset of the disability and the start of the insurance company’s payment of benefits.
 The claimant must remain continuously disabled through the end of the elimination period to begin receiving benefits.
-The elimination period for long-term disability insurance policies is typically longer than for short-term disability policies and can range from 30 to 365 days, depending on the policy terms and conditions.
+The elimination period for long term disability insurance policies is typically longer than for short term disability policies and can range from 30 to 365 days, depending on the policy terms and conditions.

-“ERISA”: ERISA disability refers to a type of disability insurance that is governed by the Employee Retirement Income Security Act (ERISA) of 1974.
-This law establishes minimum standards for employer-sponsored benefit plans, including long-term disability plans.
+“ERISA”: ERISA disability refers to disability insurance governed by the Employee Retirement Income Security Act of 1974 (ERISA).
+This law establishes minimum standards for employer-sponsored benefit plans, including long term disability plans.
 Most LTD plans offered by private companies (non-governmental or church employers) are subject to ERISA regulations.
 If you go through the appeals process for a claim governed by ERISA, you must follow ERISA regulations and procedures.
-ERISA “pre-empts” state law, and so state law remedies do not apply to ERISA claims.
+ERISA “pre-empts” state law, so state law remedies do not apply to ERISA claims.

-“Exclusions”: Exclusions in a long-term disability claim refer to the specific circumstances or conditions that are not covered by the insurance policy.
-These exclusions can vary depending on the specific policy, but typically they include: (1) Pre-existing conditions; (2) Self-inflicted injuries; (3) Criminal activity; (4) War or acts of terrorism; and (5) Substance abuse.
-This is a sample list, and may not be exhaustive.
+“Exclusions”: Exclusions in a long term disability claim refer to the specific circumstances or conditions not covered by the insurance policy.
+These exclusions can vary depending on the specific policy, but typically they include (1) Pre-existing conditions; (2) Self-inflicted injuries; (3) Criminal activity; (4) War or acts of terrorism; and (5) Substance abuse.
+This is a sample list and may not be exhaustive.

-“Forecast Date”: A forecast date in a long-term disability claim is an estimate of when an individual may be able to return to work following a period of disability.
+“Forecast Date”: A forecast date in a long term disability claim is an estimate of when an individual may be able to return to work following a period of disability.

-“Functional Capacity Exam (FCE)”: A functional capacity exam, or FCE for short, is a comprehensive evaluation of an individual’s physical and functional abilities, and is designed to assess the individual’s physical limitations, endurance, and functional abilities related to their work or occupation.
+“Functional Capacity Exam (FCE)”: A functional capacity exam, or FCE for short, is a comprehensive evaluation of an individual’s physical and functional abilities and is designed to assess their physical limitations, endurance, and functional abilities related to their work or occupation.

-“Functional Telephone Interview”: A functional telephone interview may refer to a phone call between the disability insurance company and the claimant (the person who is making the claim for disability benefits).
+“Functional Telephone Interview”: A functional telephone interview may refer to a phone call between the disability insurance company and the claimant (the person claiming disability benefits).

-“Gainful Employment“ or “Gainful Occupation”: Gainful occupation is typically defined as occupation for which the claimant is reasonably qualified because of his or her physical and mental capacity, education, experience and training, as well as training he or she could receive.
+“Gainful Employment“ or “Gainful Occupation”: Gainful occupation is typically defined as an occupation for which the claimant is reasonably qualified because of his or her physical and mental capacity, education, experience, and training, as well as training he or she could receive.
 This typically applies in the “any occupation” period of the disability claim.
-Some policies may more specifically define the term “gainful occupation”.
+Some policies may more specifically define the term “gainful occupation.”
 For example, under one policy found online, gainful occupation means the claimant could reasonably be expected to earn at least as much as the LTD disability insurance benefit amount (or some other defined percentage of the claimant’s pre-disability income).

-“Group Coverage”: Group coverage in the context of long-term disability insurance refers to an insurance policy that provides disability coverage to a group of individuals, typically employees of a company or members of an association.
-When an individual covered under a group LTD policy becomes disabled and is unable to work, they may be eligible to receive benefits under the group policy.
+“Group Coverage”: Group coverage in the context of long term disability insurance refers to an insurance policy that provides disability coverage to a group of individuals, typically employees of a company or members of an association.
+When an individual covered under a group LTD policy becomes disabled and cannot work, they may be eligible to receive benefits under the group policy.

-“Health Management Consultant”: A health management consultant in the context of a long-term disability claim is a professional who is hired by the disability insurance company to help manage the medical aspects of the claimant’s case.
-The consultant may be a medical doctor, nurse, or other healthcare professional with expertise in managing long-term disability claims.
+“Health Management Consultant”: A health management consultant in the context of a long term disability claim is a professional hired by the disability insurance company to help manage the medical aspects of the claimant’s case.
+The consultant may be a medical doctor, nurse, or other healthcare professional with expertise in managing long term disability claims.

-“Individual Disability Insurance (IDI)”: Individual disability insurance is a type of insurance policy that provides income replacement benefits to an individual in the event that they become disabled and are unable to work.
+“Individual Disability Insurance (IDI)”: Individual disability insurance is a type of insurance policy that provides income replacement benefits to an individual if they become disabled and cannot work.
 Unlike group disability insurance, which is typically provided as an employee benefit, individual disability insurance policies are purchased by individuals directly from insurance companies.

-“Insured”: In a disability insurance policy, the term “insured” typically refers to the person who is covered under the policy and who is eligible to receive benefits in the event of a covered disability.
+“Insured”: In a disability insurance policy, the term “insured” typically refers to the person covered under the policy and eligible to receive benefits in the event of a covered disability.
 The insured is the individual who has applied for and been approved for coverage under the policy.
 The policy will specify the conditions under which the insured may become eligible for benefits, including the definition of disability, the waiting period before benefits become payable, the benefit amount, and the benefit period.

-“Long Term Disability Insurance”: Long-term disability insurance is a type of insurance that provides income replacement benefits to individuals who are unable to work for an extended period of time due to a covered disability.
+“Long Term Disability Insurance”: Long term disability insurance provides income replacement benefits to individuals who cannot work for an extended period due to a covered disability.
 In the event of a covered disability, LTD insurance provides a percentage of the individual’s pre-disability income, typically ranging from 50% to 70%, for a specified period of time, such as two, five, or ten years, or until the individual reaches retirement age.
 The benefit period and amount vary depending on the terms of the policy.

 “Lump Sum Payment”: A lump sum payment in disability insurance refers to a one-time payment made to the insured in lieu of ongoing monthly benefit payments.
 Instead of receiving a monthly benefit payment for a specified period of time, the insured receives a single payment that represents the present value of the future benefit payments.
-The lump sum payment option may be offered by some disability insurance policies as an alternative to receiving monthly benefit payments.
+Some disability insurance policies may offer the lump sum payment option as an alternative to receiving monthly benefit payments.

 “Material Duty” or “Material Duties”: A “material duty” typically refers to a job duty or function that is essential to the performance of the insured’s occupation.
 When evaluating a disability claim, the insurance company will typically assess the insured’s ability to perform the material duties of their occupation.
 This assessment may involve reviewing the insured’s job description, consulting with the insured’s employer or healthcare providers, and conducting functional capacity evaluations or other assessments to determine whether the insured can perform the essential duties of their occupation.